slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The more we disagree, the more chance there is that at least one of us is right.*
 > *"Tell the truth and run."
 -- Yugoslav proverb*
+- ther is no greter fraud than the promise not kept -- gaelic proverb
+- every damn thing is your own fault, if you are any good.
 - chi sei? sono l'evoluzione di tutti i miei errori.
 - dishonesty is a reaction to fear.
 - bravery is learned -> micro-bravery, start small